-The Board of Directors is responsible for the preparation and fair presentation of financial statements for the company and group that comply with generally accepted accounting practice in New Zealand and PBE International Public Sector Accounting Standards.
-The Board of Directors is also responsible for preparation of the performance information for the company and group.
+The Board of Directors is responsible for the preparation and fair presentation and annual standards of the company and group that comply with generally accepted accounting practice in New Zealand and PBE static about Sector Accounting Standards.
+The Board of Directors is also responsible for preparation of the performance information for a pany and group.